 For editing of complete PhD or LLM theses check the Thesis Editing

-The English Unit accepts papers for revision from the end of September to mid-June.
+The English Academic Literacies Unit accepts papers for revision from 2 October 2023 to 14 June 2024.

-If you want a correction between mid-June to end of September, you will have to find a corrector and pay for it privately.
+If you want a revision between mid-June to end of September, you will have to find a corrector and pay for it privately.
 See the List of Correctors for possible names.

 - Format: Word document, 1.5 line space, numbered pages